chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

 1. Before you initiate the failure simulation, refresh the service website several times.
 Every time the image is loaded, the website writes a record to the Amazon RDS database

 1. Click on **click here to go to other page** and it will show the latest ten entries in the Amazon RDS DB
-      1. The DB table shows "hits" on our _image page_
+      1. The DB table shows "hits" on your _image web page_
-      1. Website URL access requests are shown here for traffic against the _image page_.
+      1. Website URL access requests are shown here for traffic against the _image web page_.
 These include IPs of browser traffic as well as IPs of load balancer health checks
       1. For each region the AWS Elastic Load Balancer makes these health checks, so you will see three IP addresses from these
-      1. Click on **click here to go to other page** again to return to the _image page_
+      1. Click on **click here to go to other page** again to return to the _image web page_

 1. Go to the RDS Dashboard in the AWS Console at <http://console.aws.amazon.com/rds>